 I was director of the Collaborative Graduate Program in Genome Biology and Bioionformatics from 2006-2011.
 I facilitated the creation of an Undergraduate Specialist Program in Bioinformatics and Computational Biology (together with Boris Steipe and Michael Brudno), and a Genome Biology Major (with Stephen Wright, David Guttman and others).
 I also created and maintain a site for Activities in Bioinformatics, Computational and Genome-Scale Biology.
 I teach two undergrad courses at the University of Toronto, CSB352H - Bioinformatic Methods and CSB472H - Computational Genomics and Bioinformatics.
-I recently ran two Bioinformatic Methods courses on Coursera.org.
+I run two Bioinformatic Methods courses on Coursera.org, in which more than 200,000 students have enrolled.

 I am a member of the Centre for the Analysis of Genome Evolution and Function, the GBB Collaborative Program, the Multinational Arabidopsis Steering Committee, the North American Arabidopsis Steering Committee, and the International Arabidopsis Informatics Consortium.